Leah Fortune

 Leah Lynn Gabriela Fortune (born 13 December 1990) is a Brazilian football manager and former player.
 She has been a member of the Brazil women's national team.
 She has also played for the National Women's Soccer League (NWSL) club Orlando Pride.

 Biography

-She was born in São Paulo to American missionary parents and grew up in Illinois.
+She was born in São Paulo to American missionary parents and grew up in Illinois, and has USA and Brazilian citizenship.
 She attended Wheaton Academy, graduating high school in 2009.

-FIFA.com describes her as "one of the more unusual players" in the 2010 U-20 Women's World Cup, and describes her style of taking throw-ins as "a remarkable long throw, the prelude of which is a spectacular forward flip to help her launch the ball a long way into the area".
+FIFA.com described her as "one of the more unusual players" in the 2010 U-20 Women's World Cup, and described her style of taking throw-ins as "a remarkable long throw, the prelude of which is a spectacular forward flip to help her launch the ball a long way into the area".

 In November 2010, Leah was called up to the Brazil women's national football team.
 However, she tore her anterior cruciate ligament, leaving her out of football for months in recovery.

-By virtue of her dual nationality, she could have had the opportunity to play at the senior international level for either Brazil or the United States.